aniketc20/aniketsonu/README.md

 - 🌱 Love learning about new technologies
 - 👯 I love contributing to open source
 - 📫 How to reach me: aniketsonu2099@gmail.com
-- ⚡ Self Taught Dev and a knack for Competitive Programming(Yeah I'm a Mechanical Engg.)
+- ⚡ Self Taught Dev and a knack for Competitive Programming